USS North Carolina - Wilmington, North Carolina

 Cornelius Harnett was chosen in 1766 to represent the borough town in the House of Burgesses.
 Armed citizens challenged Royal Governor William Tryon at his residence regarding the hated Stamp Act.
 Shortly thereafter the Royal Governor announced the repeal of the Stamp Act.

-Click Here for a Larger Version of this Map
+Click Here for a Slightly Larger Version of this Map

 In 1769, the newspaper, Cape Fear Mercury, appeared in Wilmington.